chrisokura/chrisokura.github.io/index.md

 ## Airline Customer Satisfaction: Tree Based Models

 Tree based models like Decision Trees are based on conditional splits in data to categorize obervations into buckets.
-The first picture below visualizes a simple decision tree with a maximum node depth of 3, where we can visualize the conditional splits the algorithm makes.
+The first picture below visualizes a simple decision tree with a node depth of 3 to visualize the conditional splits the algorithm makes.
 The second graph displays feature importance, or in other words, the variables most important in determining an airline customer's satisfaction.

 <img src="images/Decision Tree.jpg?raw=true"/>
 <br><br>